system-transparency/system-transparency/README.md

 # Features

 stboot extensively validates the state of the system and all data it will use in its control flow.
 In case of any error it will reboot the system.
-At the end of the controll flow stboot will use kexec to hand over the control to the kernel provided in the OS package.
+At the end of the control flow stboot will use kexec to hand over the control to the kernel provided in the OS package.
 From that point on stboot has no longer control over the system.

 ## System Time Validation
 A proper system time is important for validating certificates.
 It is the responsibility of the operator to set the system time correctly.
 However, stboot performs the following check: